The Jibaro's Verses: Background

-The word Jíbaro is in fact a native Taíno word meaning people of the forest in Puerto Rico.
 The Jíbaro has become a national symbol in Puerto Rico that represents the self-sufficient, anti-establishment, mixed-raced peasant of Puerto Rico.
 The formation of the Jíbaro stemmed from a desire among settlers as far back as the late 1500s to separate themselves from the governmental, racial, religious, and economic constraints instituted by the Spaniard influence in Puerto Rico.
 Settlers that felt isolated in Puerto Rico due to the strict social hierarchy and cultural cycle established dominantly by the Spaniards retreated to the mountains in search of a more independent lifestyle, mixing primarily with Africans but arguably the native Taínos as well – however, this formation of the Jíbaro is an account both based in history and myth.
 Historically, the Jíbaro was a very marginalized figure due to a perception of being outliers to the social order as they forged their own lifestyle where agriculture was valued above industry and racial hierarchies were not deeply considered; however this separation from the dominant culture created a stigma that Jíbaros were uneducated, lazy, and irrelevant – similar to the stigmatization of the American hillbilly.